Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 Insider takes the helm at industrial relations

-On 30 November, British Leyland announced that it was appointing Cyril Morris, former Convener of Shop Stewards of the National Union of Vehicle Builders at the Triumph car plant at Coventry and former Secretary of the British Leyland (Motor Corporation Combined) Trade Union Committee, as an Industrial Relations Officer at Triumph.
+On 30 November, British Leyland announced that it was appointing Cyril Morris, former Convener of Shop Stewards of the National Union of Vehicle Builders at the Triumph car plant at Coventry and former Secretary of the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC), as an Industrial Relations Officer at Triumph.

 He had already taken up his post, but was not yet actively engaged in negotiations, with his former union colleagues.